 Copy and paste the below script into your own website or blog to embed this book.

-A mysterious child lands in the care of a solitary woman, changing both of their lives forever, in this captivating debut of connection across space and time.
+A mysterious child lands in the care of a solitary woman, changing both of their lives forever.

-But time is running out.
-The past hungers for the boy, and when it catches up, it threatens to tear this makeshift family apart.
+But the past hungers for them, and when it catches up, it threatens to tear this makeshift family apart.

 Under the Cover